dedekinds/The-Color-Transfer-of-Animes-Characters-Images/README.md

 model implemented in [Yang's](https://github.com/LouieYang/deep-photo-styletransfer-tf) project is based on the paper "Deep Photo Style Transfer": https://arxiv.org/abs/1703.07511.
 You can also refer to this paper's author, [Fujun Luan's](https://github.com/luanfujun/deep-photo-styletransfer) github to learn more about the original implementation of the paper.

+## Contact
+Please feel free to contact us if there are any problems: Mingfu Liang(mingfuliang2020@u.northwestern.edu)